Self-consistent theory for a plane wave in a moving medium and light-momentum criterion

 \section{Conclusions and Remarks}

-An electromagnetic plane wave, although not practical, is a simplest strict solution of Maxwell equations, and it is often used to explore most fundamental physics.
-For example, Einstein used a plane wave to develop his special theory of relativity and derived the well-known relativistic Doppler formula in free space \cite{r20}.
-In this paper, we use the plane wave, which propagates in a moving non-dispersive, lossless, non-conducting, isotropic uniform medium, to identify which formulation of light momentum is correct.
+An EM plane wave, although not practical, is the simplest strict solution of Maxwell equations, and it is often used to explore fundamental physics.
+For example, Einstein used a plane wave to develop the special theory of relativity and derived the well-known relativistic Doppler formula in free space \cite{r20}.
+In this paper, we use the plane wave, which propagates in a moving non-dispersive, lossless, non-conducting, isotropic, uniform medium, to determine which formulation of light momentum is correct.

-We have shown that (a) Minkowski light momentum and energy constitute a Lorentz four-vector, while Abraham momentum and energy do not, and (b) observed in any inertial frames, Minkowski EM momentum $\mathbf{g}_M=\mathbf{D}\times\mathbf{B}$ always take the direction of the wave vector $n_d\mathbf{k}$, while the Abraham momentum $\mathbf{g}_A=\mathbf{E}\times\mathbf{H}/c^2$ does not, unless in free space or when the dielectric medium moves parallel to the wave vector, as shown in Eqs.\ (\ref{eq37}) and (\ref{eq38}).
+We have shown that (a) Minkowski light momentum and energy constitute a Lorentz four-vector, while Abraham momentum and energy do not; and (b) observed in any inertial frame, Minkowski EM momentum $\mathbf{g}_M=\mathbf{D}\times\mathbf{B}$ always take the direction of the wave vector $n_d\mathbf{k}$, while the Abraham momentum $\mathbf{g}_A=\mathbf{E}\times\mathbf{H}/c^2$ does not, unless in free space or when the dielectric medium moves parallel to the wave vector, as shown in Eqs.\ (\ref{eq37}) and (\ref{eq38}).
 The Minkowski momentum is completely consistent with Fermat's principle and the principle of relativity, and it is the unique correct light momentum.